UCLA Policy 136 : Reporting Child Abuse and Neglect

-- All UCLA Employees or Officials who are UCLA Mandated Reporters under this Policy or under CANRA; and all members of the University community who, though not UCLA Mandated Reporters, may observe, have knowledge of, or reasonably suspect Child Abuse or Neglect has occurred;
+- All UCLA Employees or Officials who are UCLA Mandated Reporters under this Policy or under CANRA; and all members of the University community who, although not UCLA Mandated Reporters, may observe, have knowledge of, or reasonably suspect that Child Abuse or Neglect has occurred;

 - Supervisors of UCLA Mandated Reporters; and

 - Department heads and Senior Administrators, as defined herein.

 For the purposes of this Policy:

 Child is any person under the age of 18 years.